James Hackett (businessman): Career

 On May 22, 2017, Hackett succeeded Mark Fields as president and CEO of Ford Motor Company.
-He is also a member of the company's board of directors.
-The move came as Ford announced cuts to its global workforce amid efforts to address the company's declining share price and to improve profits.
-The company is targeting $3 billion in cost reduction and a nearly 10 percent reduction in the salaried workforce in Asia and North America to enhance earnings in 2018.
+He was also a member of the company's board of directors.
+The move came as Ford announced cuts to its global workforce amid efforts to address the company's declining share price and improve profits.
+The company targeted $3 billion in cost reductions and a nearly 10 percent reduction in the salaried workforce in Asia and North America to enhance earnings in 2018.

 Hackett serves on the board of directors for Northwestern Mutual Life in Milwaukee, Wisconsin, and the Steelcase Foundation in Grand Rapids, Michigan.
 He is a member of the executive committee of the board of directors for the National Center for Arts and Technology, as well as the boards of advisors to the Gerald R. Ford School of Public Policy and the Life Sciences Institute at the University of Michigan.
 Additionally, he is a past president of the Institute of Design Board of Overseers at the Illinois Institute of Technology.

 In January 2019, Hackett sent an email to Ford employees that read, "2018 was mediocre by any standard.
 Yes, we made $7 billion last year.
 But think of it this way: this represents a 4.4 percent operating margin, about half what we believe is an appropriate margin.
-So we are aiming for much closer to $14 billion.”
+So we are aiming for much closer to $14 billion."

-On August 4, 2020, Ford announced that COO Jim Farley will succeed Jim Hackett as the CEO of Ford on October 1, 2020.
-Hackett retired and become a special adviser until March 2021.
+On August 4, 2020, Ford announced that COO Jim Farley would succeed Hackett as the CEO of Ford on October 1, 2020.
+Hackett retired and became a special adviser until March 2021.

 Hackett holds a position on the Board of Directors for State Farm Mutual Automobile Insurance Company.